aleshaleksey/fansys23/06-abilities.md

 **Type**: B Class

 **Description**: Expend MP to infuse a weapon attack with supernatural light, dealing extra damage.
-This costs 1 MP per 1d4 of light damage.
+This costs 1 MP and deals 2d4 of light damage.
 Profane entities hit by this attack must succeed a CHA save (Threshold=13+SUP+[CHA]) or be "blinded" (repeated save applies).

 **Declaration**: Must be made when the attack is called, however, for MELEE attacks the MP cost is only paid if the attack hits.
 For ranged and thrown weapon attacks the cost is always paid.